And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 - Item is out of stock: Contact the customer quickly; offer an alternative or refund.

-- Partial order: Send what’s ready; communicate clearly.
+- Partial order: Send what’s ready; and communicate clearly.

 - Failed delivery: update the customer, re-attempt or offer pickup.